 New efficient WELS rated water saving tapware not only improves the visual appearance of your home, but also the amount of water that gets used, and or wasted.
 If you have an old tap that drips or leaks then the best policy is to replace the tapware.
 New tapware has better cartridges and longer warranties.
 Any repair of an old tap is not a long term solution in reality and if you are paying any call out charges then not a very cost-effective remedy either.

-MYTAP is different with a new type of service offering.
 MYTAP has quality water-saving tapware from Parisi and Phoenix Tapware with a 15-year cartridge warranty and 7-year parts and labour.
 If you are in the metro Sydney area we can also install a like for like product for just $99

 3. Water Saving Shower Heads

 Modern Shower Heads can save around 3L/min of used water.
 With average shower times of 8 mins, that’s a saving of around 24 litres a shower.
 If your household has, say, 4 showers a day you are saving 100 litres a day minimum and probably more likely to be in excess of 40,000 litres saved in a year.
 I know in my household the average shower time is well over 8 minutes!!
 So your leaky old shower head(s) needs to be replaced with one from our water-saving Parisi and Phoenix Tapware ranges.
 Your water bills will tumble.

 If your toilet always seems to be filling all the time then you have a cistern issue.
 There are degrees of cistern leaks and some are very discreet but they are all wasting your money.
 Most people actually don’t do anything about cistern water leaks.
 They think it’s not a real leak as the water is captured in the bowl.
 However, the water is used/metered when it fills up the toilet tank so any overflow or leak from the tank into the bowl is water and money down the drain.